bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/package-relay.md

 Gloria Zhao: 00:22:03

 Yeah, so I don't pretend to know how Lightning works.
-The BOLT I visit the most is BOLT 3, which is the transaction's structure, but other than that, I don't know really anything.
+The BOLT I visit the most is BOLT3, which is the transaction's structure, but other than that, I don't know really anything.
 I don't know anything about networking and in lightning.
 I just ask like - hey we have to define a clear interface between our code and your code, our network and your network, because we rely on each other, right?
 Bitcoin cannot do thousands of transactions per second and Lightning transactions are Bitcoin transactions.